moto8916/android_device_motorola_harpia/README.md

 Unified Device Tree for Moto G Play (harpia)
 ===========================================

-The Motorola Moto G 2015 (codenamed _"harpia"_) is a mid-range smartphone from Motorola mobility.
+The Motorola Moto G Play (codenamed _"harpia"_) is a mid-range smartphone from Motorola Mobility.
-It was announced on May 2016.
+It was announced in May 2016.

 Basic   | Spec Sheet
 -------:|:-------------------------